2014 Longford–Westmeath by-election

-A by-election was held in the Dáil Éireann Longford–Westmeath constituency in Ireland on Friday, 23 May 2014, following the death of Fine Gael Teachta Dála (TD) Nicky McFadden on 25 March 2014.
+A Dáil by-election was held in the constituency of Longford–Westmeath in Ireland on Friday, 23 May 2014, to fill a vacancy in the 31st Dáil.
+It followed the death of Fine Gael Teachta Dála (TD) Nicky McFadden on 25 March 2014.

 It was held on the same day as the 2014 European and local elections, and the Dublin West by-election.

 The Electoral (Amendment) Act 2011 stipulates that a by-election in Ireland must be held within six months of a vacancy occurring.

-Fine Gael candidate Gabrielle McFadden, sister of the deceased, was elected on the seventh count.
+Fine Gael candidate Gabrielle McFadden, sister of the deceased TD, was elected on the seventh count.

+McFadden lost her seat at the 2016 general election, and was never subsequently re-elected to the Dáil.